This guidance is national guidance that applies across Wales. Any local restrictions need to be adhered to as well as the contents of this guidance.

 - tracing those people who have been in close contact with people that have tested positive for the virus, requiring them to take precautions through self-isolation.
 Further information on contact tracing and how it operates can be found on the Welsh Government website

 - ensuring that if the symptoms are not due to coronavirus, individuals and their contacts can get back to their normal routines as soon as possible

-- providing advice and guidance, particularly if the person who has symptoms or their contacts are in the ‘shielding group’ or the increased risk group.
+- providing advice and guidance, particularly if the person who has symptoms or their contacts are in the clinically extremely vulnerable group or the increased risk group

 Providers should reinforce these messages and in particular, remind all those who show any of the virus symptoms to self-isolate immediately and book a test.
 Those living with someone showing symptoms should also self-isolate.